 The Hadley Family Centre

-Some of our services for deafblind children, young people and their families in the South are based at The Hadley Family Centre (formerly Anne Wall Centre) in Barnet.
+Some of our services for children, young people and their families in the South are based at The Hadley Family Centre in Barnet.

 The Sensory Room

-We have a state of the art sensory room that has been designed for children and young people with multi-sensory impairments.
+We have a state of the art sensory room that has been designed for children and young people with multi-sensory impairments, as well as other needs.
 Using a sensory room to stimulate a child’s senses can be key to helping deafblind children to make the best use of whatever residual sight and hearing they have.
 The room is also popular with the families who attend our weekly pre-school Sparkles sessions.

 This bright room houses specialist equipment and toys aimed at stimulating the senses and encouraging children to have fun.
-The room is perfect place for fun music and craft activities to take place.
-The Garden Room is also used for assessments, parent workshop sessions and family days.
+The room is a perfect place for fun music and craft activities to take place.
+The Activity Room is also used for assessments, parent workshop sessions and family days.

 The Living Room